 Mapusa comes from the word – Maap or to measure.
 What can be a more apt name for a place best known for the trade?
 In a lighter vein, people call it Maha Piche, meaning the town of Big Mad people.

 Historically speaking, the Mapusa market as we see it today, came up only in 1960, a year before the Goan liberation in 1961.
-It was the first planned and designed market place in Goa, kind of like a shopping mall of its era.
+It was the first planned and designed marketplace in Goa, kind of like a shopping mall of its era.
 With open spaces between lanes of shops, it was designed to allow the unloading and loading of merchandise.
 Some historians also say it was meant to allow the police to patrol the market.
 Shops have a pillared corridor running in front of them.

-The plan included different lanes for different trades say Jewelers in one lane, clothes merchants in another, etc. The last lane was meant for fish, the product that you can pick up in the end before you head back home.
+The plan included different lanes for different trades say Jewelers in one lane, clothes merchants in another, etc. The last lane was meant for fish, the product that you can pick up at the end before you head back home.

 A Shakuntala sculpture stands as a fountain in the market square.
 We know Shakuntala lived in Kanvarshram in Uttarakhand and has no known connection to Goa.
 Ask around, and you may find an answer.

 Do not miss the baker’s platform in the market.
-This is where the bakers come with their freshly baked Pois, Kankanas and other loaves of bread to sell.
+This is where the bakers come with their freshly baked Pois, Kankanas, and other loaves of bread to sell.
 You can watch the buyers choosing their bread and bakers swiftly wrapping it in the newspaper.

 Potters of Goa are a star attraction of the market.